sheldonsebastian/portfolio/docs/index.markdown

 Thanks for visiting my portfolio!

-My name is Sheldon Sebastian and I am a Data Science and Software Engineering enthusiast.
+My name is Sheldon Sebastian and I am a skilled Data Scientist with background in Software Engineering.
 I created this website to showcase my expertise, skills and experience.

 <i>Here are my top attributes:</i>